A Penny Well Spent

 ‘There he is,’ said Flush.
 ‘Right, you slow him down with your hose pipe hands and I’ll lasso him.’

 Faucet nodded and got into place.
-He was still relatively new to using his powers, but he’d been practicing and was a bit more confident.
-As the old man sped towards them, Faucet jumped out in front of it and sprayed a jet of water from each hand at the commode, forcing it to slow down to a much more appropriate speed, and simultaneously soaking the poor old man.
-Meanwhile, Flush tied his toilet chain whip into a lasso, swung it around and flung it over the man, pulling him off his vehicle and onto the ground.
+He was still relatively new to using his powers, but he’d been practicing and was a little more confident.
+As the old man sped towards them, Faucet jumped out in front of it and sprayed a jet of water from each hand at the commode, soaking the man and causing him to fall back into the seat and let go of the controls, bringing the commode to a halt.
+Meanwhile, Flush tied his toilet chain whip into a lasso, swung it around above his head like a modern-day cowboy and flung it over the dragon-themed man, pulling him off his vehicle and onto the ground.
+The old man stumbled to his feet in a dizzy confusion and from seemingly out of nowhere he pulled out a bedpan and threw it at Faucet.
+It bounced off his head with a clunk and he let out a whine of pain that made him sound less like a grime fighter and more like a young child that had been poked by his bratty younger sister.

-‘I am the Commode Dragon!’ he shouted in a frail, croaky voice, pausing between words to catch his breathe.
+‘I am… the Commode… Dragon!’ he shouted in a frail, croaky voice, pausing between words to catch his breathe.
 ‘Prepare… to meet… your doom.’

 ‘The game’s up old Dragon,’ said Flush, humouring the man’s senile delusions, ‘we’re here to put a stop to your reign of terror.’